rmokady/mbu-content-tansfer/README.md

 - discweight - <img src="https://latex.codecogs.com/gif.latex?\mathcal{L}_{DC}" />

 Train using mask_train.py.
-You can use the following example to run with default hyperparameters (for beard):
+You can use the following example to run with default hyperparameters (for Eyewear):
 ```
-python mask_train.py --root ./beard_data --out ./beard_experiment
+python mask_train.py --root ./glasses_data --out ./glasses_experiment
 ```
 For choosing GPU use
 ```